Cactus control in the SA Arid Lands

 Herbicides play an important part in Opuntioid cactus control.
 In an integrated management plan, where biocontrol is used on dense cacti infestations, herbicide is useful in treating outlier and isolated plants.
 In species that don’t have a known biocontrol, herbicide is the main method of control.

-Herbicide spraying with a number of different recommended chemicals (herbicides) can be effective.
-However, it is important to cover all pad/cladode surfaces on the plant to gain effective control.
+Herbicide spraying with different recommended chemicals (herbicides) can be effective when all pad/cladode surfaces on the plant gain effective coverage.
 On large, multi-branched, wide plants this can be very difficult.
-Be prepared to carry out follow up control (probably three or four times) if you use this method.
-The PIRSA website is the best source of information about chemical control for specific opuntia species.
+Be prepared to carry out follow up control up to four times if you use this method.

 Chemical and mechanical control is the best option for small and isolated populations.
-Herbicide can either be applied with foliar spray or stem injected.
+Herbicide can either be applied with foliar spray or stem injection.
 It is important that total coverage is achieved when spraying and follow-up control is always necessary.
 Red marker dye can be useful to ensure no segments or plants are missed.

 Herbicide is most effective when plants are actively growing in warm weather and not under stress from heat, drought or cold conditions.